chrismahony/processing_piplines_bluebear/process_GeoMx/README.md

 !!Note that the .GNP_config.ini file has also come for me from BTA

-!! also not, that for me the fastq files are in seperat folder for each area/sample.
+!! also note, that for me the fastq files are in seperat folder for each area/sample.
 To use bash and move all the file into a dir called 'all_fastqs' run this in bash

 ```bash